GingerKiwi/gingerkiwi-blog-2023/src/blog/2023-01-23-good-vs-great-design-ux-accessibility-and-mobility-aids.md

 ### Great Design Can Support Mental Health & Happiness

 I spoke to a UX professional at the after party who's sibling has a chronic illness that causes pain and fatigue.
 She's avoided using mobility aids that would make her life easier because they're ugly, and she's very into fashion.
 They're also very medical in design.
 Like many with chronic illness she also has medical ptsd*.
 This isn't vanity.
 It's prioritizing mental health over physical.
-The only mobility aids she's seen are the boring, ugly, medical ones that don't reflex who she is.
+The only mobility aids she's seen are the boring, ugly, medical ones that don't reflect who she is.
 That's part of the inspiration for this article - having one place to share some of the great designed, beautiful and/or cool mobility aids with others.

 I've had similar experiences being an active outdoors person and former dancer who's sprained my ankles way too many times.
 There's been times, such as last summer/fall when I sprained one twice and the other once, when it would have been better for my ankles to use the ugly, clunky "air cast" walking ankle brace and grey ugly underarm crutches, but I opted to use my Nordic walking poles (or my purple and pink canes on transit) and pink zebra print KT Tape instead, because doing so made me happier.
 (And resulted in less people asking *"What's wrong with you?"* and more comments like *"Those are really cool canes!"*.)